erasmus-without-paper/ewp-specs-architecture/README.md

 It works like this:

  * Once you detect a change in one of your entities, you push its ID to the queue.
-If is recommended for the queue to be backed by a persistent storage engine (e.g. a separate table in a database), to avoid missing notifications after service is restarted.
+It is recommended for the queue to be backed by a persistent storage engine (e.g. a separate table in a database), to avoid missing notifications after service is restarted.

-   Note that creating or deleting an entity also counts as a change.
-It's still enough to send the ID of the changed entity only (you don't need to store the type of this change).
-For example, if an IIA draft is deleted, and the clients receives an IIA CNR with the ID of this deleted IIA, then he will be able to determine that it indeed has been deleted (by querying IIAs API and receiving no matching IIA).
+   Note that creating or deleting an entity also counts as a "change".
+Change notifications don't directly tell the receiver about what happened to the entity.
+In particular, there's no information about whether it has been created, deleted or updated.
+Change notifications contain *only* the ID of the changed entity.
+This is not a problem though.
+For example, if an IIA draft is deleted, and the server receives an IIA CNR with the ID of this deleted IIA, then he will be able to determine that it indeed has been deleted - by querying IIAs API and receiving no matching IIA.

  * Notification Sender actively watches the queue for the list of changed IDs, it also watches the Registry Service for the list of the listening CNR